 Staff interviewed demonstrated an awareness of the importance of accurate, timely record keeping and their reporting procedure to their managers if any changes to service users' needs are identified.
-Staff also confirmed ongoing quality monitoring of service users and staff practice is completed by their seniors to ensure effective service delivery.
+Reablement support workers and professional staff record visits and interventions on files within service users' homes.
+The inspector noted that completed records were appropriately detailed and person-centred.
+Staff also confirmed ongoing quality monitoring of service users and staff practice is completed by their co-ordinators to ensure effective service delivery.

-Staff interviewed also confirmed that they were provided with details of care planned for each new service user.
-Staff stated they were kept informed regarding changes to existing service user care plans and described aspects of care provision which reflected their understanding of service users' choice, dignity, and respect.
+Staff interviewed during inspection confirmed that they were provided with details of care planned for each new service user.
+The inspector viewed the "Maximising Independence Plan" created for six service users; these contained specific, person centred information which focused on assisting service users to better independence.
+Staff also stated they were kept informed regarding changes to existing service user care plans.
+Staff described aspects of care provision which reflected their understanding of service users' choice, dignity, and respect.